Remiswl/Personnal-website/README.md

 To launch the site, open 'index.html'.

 ## Comments
-* the website is responsive (mobile first)
-* the HTML code is conform to the W3C standards
+The website is responsive (mobile first) and the HTML code is conform to the W3C standards

 Next steps to improve my site:
 * size of carousels' images on mobile version